selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 ## Create a Keycloak Realm Admin

 Each Keycloak Realm has its own `admin-cli` client which only a realm administrator can access.
-We have to create an dedicated realm admin or give an exisiting user the required realm administration roles so that we can access the realm admin-cli.
+We have to create an dedicated realm admin or give an exisiting user the required realm administration roles so that he can access the realm admin-cli.
 Out of security reasons I would suggest having only one dedicated realm administrator per realm.
 Keep in mind that the master realm administrator can't access the admin-cli of another realm than the master realm via the API directly.

 * Navigate to your desired Realm Dashboard in the graphical Keycloak admin interface.
 * Click on `Users`in the navigation sidebar and add a new user by clicking the `Add User` button.